Warwick Farm Racecourse: History

 In the early 1880s William Alexander Long bought J.H.
 Stroud's Warwick Park grant north of Liverpool.
 By 1884 he had also developed his property across the river, Chipping Norton, building stables and tracks.
 Long lived at Chipping Norton until 1901 when the banks foreclosed on him.
 His most successful horse Grand Flaneur won the Melbourne Cup in 1880.

 He sold the Warwick Park estate in 1882 to William Forrester, who changed the name to Warwick Farm to match his initials.
 He became one of the most successful trainers of his time and in 1889 he and Edwin Oatley were the principals in the formation of the Warwick Farm Racing Club.
 Forrester owned two Melbourne Cup winners, Gaulus in 1897 and The Grafter in 1898.
 Forrester died almost destitute not long after his last winner The Watch Dog, won the Ellesmere Stakes at Randwick Racecourse in 1901.

-Early in the twentieth century the racecourse was owned by Edwin Oatley who died in 1920.
+Early in the twentieth century the racecourse was owned by Oatley who died in 1920.
 His son, Cecil, was the Manager of the property for a number of years, until 1924.
 Another son, Percy, was Secretary of the Warwick Farm Racing Club from 1906 until 1914.
 During World War II, the racecourse was utilised as a camp by Australian, American and British armed forces.
 The camp was known as Camp Warwick and also HMS Golden Hind.
+In 2018, the adjacent William Inglis Hotel opened as part of the Riverside Stables redevelopment.
+The hotel was purpose-built alongside the racecourse to support the adjoining thoroughbred sales complex and its visitors.